-Coursework Format Due date & marks 100% individual project combining spreadsheet modelling, written analysis Individually Assessed The coursew and a management-style report.
-The coursework consists of two parts: Task I out during Mi (65%-70%) and Task II (30%-35%).
-Answer Sheet, Presentation term break ar Document and Excel Files submitted rigl Task I contains a number of subtasks, in which students are asked to beginning of conduct intensive Excel modelling, to answer questions, to provide analysis, and to give intuitive business interpretations. anonymously marked January 2018 Marks will be Task II is a short presentation and is assessed by a set of criteria: intuition four weeks at (business implication), prioritising information (structure), clarity and use of visual aids such as charts and graphs, and language. submission d
+Coursework Format Due date & marks 100% individual project combining spreadsheet modelling, written analysis and a management-style report.
+The coursework consists of two parts: Task I The coursewout during Mi (65%-70%) and Task II (30%-35%).
+Answer Sheet, Presentation Document and Excel Files term break ar submitted rig Task I contains a number of subtasks, in which students are asked to beginning of conduct intensive Excel modelling, to answer questions, to provide analysis, and to give intuitive business interpretations.
+Anonymously marked January 2021 Marks will be Task II is a short presentation and is assessed by a set of criteria: intuition four weeks at (business implication), prioritising information (structure), clarity and use of visual aids such as charts and graphs, and language. submission d